shloy/blog/README.md

 # blog
-this is theblog and comment system
+this is a blog and comment system